biobricks/bionet-2/README.md

 Right now DHT-based peer discovery won't work if your bionet node is _not_ hosted at the root URL of your hostname.
 E.g. if your `settings.baseUrl` is `https://mynode.org` then you're fine, but if it's `https://mynode.org/bionet` then it won't work.

+The peer connector also currently assumes that a node on port 443 is using SSL and a node on any other port is not.

 # Notes

 Username restrictions: